UI Extension Javascript API

 Interact with form fields in Self Service

-The Javascript API offers various functions to interact with the built-in form fields of 4me records.
+The Javascript API offers various functions to interact with the built-in form fields of Xurrent records.
 For each type of record and each field, the available functions are listed below.
 Refer to Functions for descriptions and brief examples of these functions.

 Requests